 Guidance on fever screening

 NPL is an expert on measuring body temperature and helped develop the standards for fever screening and clinical body temperature measurements.
 It also contributed to an FDA study on the use of thermal imaging for fever screening in 2018.
-During the COVID-19 pandemic NPL was approached by government bodies, councils, hospitals, transport organisations and measurement companies, for advice and guidance on accurate temperature measurements, the available technology and its fitness for purpose.
+During the COVID-19 pandemic NPL was approached by government bodies, councils, hospitals, transport organisations and measurement companies for advice and guidance on accurate temperature measurements, the available technology and its fitness for purpose.

-Temperature measurements during the COVID-19 pandemic was primarily done using digital electronic thermometers, which are known to have an uncertainty in the reading from 0.5 to 1 °C. NPL contributed evidence to the Department of Health and the Chief Scientific advisers on clinical temperature measurement.
-Early guidelines on detecting COVID-19 stated that a temperature of 37.8 °C was a critical, but this was changed to using touch to detect for elevated temperatures.
+Temperature measurements during the COVID-19 pandemic were primarily done using digital electronic thermometers, which are known to have an uncertainty in the reading from 0.5 to 1 °C. NPL contributed evidence to the Department of Health and the Chief Scientific advisers on clinical temperature measurement.
+Early guidelines on detecting COVID-19 stated that a temperature of 37.8 °C was a critical indicator, but this was changed to using touch to detect for elevated temperatures.
 This was particularly important for elderly patients who often have a fever without reaching a threshold ‘fever’ temperature, and also reflected the accuracy to which a temperature can measured.

 Fever screening has been deployed in certain situations over the past few years but was not regarded as a useful tool for COVID-19 detection, since approximately 80% of carriers are asymptomatic and 10% do not exhibit a fever.
-NPL advised that many thermal imaging systems that had been considered or deployed did not comply with the standards, did not give traceable measurements and many cases were not clinical instruments, so had high measurement uncertainties associated with the data they generated.
+NPL advised that many thermal imaging systems that had been considered or deployed did not comply with the standards, did not give traceable measurements and in many cases were not clinical instruments, so had high measurement uncertainties associated with the data they generated.

 NPL are now leading a new Consultative Committee on Thermometry for clinical applications, a working group made up from experts from NMIs internationally.
 In future pandemics, temperature measurement may be used as a key indicator, and the technology and procedures need to be in place to support it.